As seen in:

 The first example?
 These skills are exactly what a good crew trainer needs to succeed.

-We’ve got even more information on listing skills in our expert guide: Most Sought-After Job Skills to Boost Your Resume in 2019
+We’ve got even more information on listing skills in our expert guide: Most Sought-After Job Skills to Boost Your Resume

 6. Add Extra Sections to Your McDonald’s Resume